-We use spreadsheets not only for number crunching but also for operating on the text-based data as well.
-There is a built-in support system to easily convert, trim and combine the strings.
-We know that we have formulas like LEFT and RIGHT that help us extract the substrings from the left and the right sides of a string respectively.
+You can use spreadsheets not only for number crunching but for operating with text-based data as well.
+Google Sheets has a built-in support system to easily convert, trim and combine text strings.
+You may already be familiar with formulas like LEFT and RIGHT that help extract substrings from the left and right sides of a string respectively.

-Usage: MID formula in Google Sheets
+Usage: MID function in Google Sheets

 Nothing beats examples when it comes to understanding the concepts.
-So, let us dive right into them and reinforce what we’ve learned from the syntax.
-Have a look at the image below.
+So, I’ll dive right in to reinforce what you’ve learned from the syntax.